Authorities: Remains at New Mexico compound are missing boy

 ALBUQUERQUE, N.M.
-(AP) — Authorities say human remains found at a New Mexico desert compound have been identified as those of a missing Georgia boy with severe disabilities.
+(AP) — New Mexico forensic investigators announced Thursday that a highly decomposed body found at a desert compound in New Mexico has been identified as a missing Georgia boy whose father is accused of kidnapping him and performing purification rituals on the severely disabled child.

-The New Mexico Office of the Medical Investigator said Thursday that the remains were those of Abdul-ghani Wahhaj (ahb-DOOL’ GAH’-nee wah-HAJ’).
-He was found Aug.
-6 after he went missing in December in Jonesboro, Georgia.
+Authorities believe the boy, Abdul-ghani died in February, when he was 3 and buried in an underground tunnel at makeshift compound in northern New Mexico.
+He had been reported missing in December from Jonesboro, Georgia, near Atlanta.

-Authorities say the boy’s father, Siraj Ibn Wahhaj (see-DAHJ’ IBN wah-HAJ’), had told his wife he wanted to perform a ritual on the child, later said he was taking the boy to a park and didn’t return.
+The New Mexico Office of the Medical Examiner said in a statement that it could not identify the cause of Abdul-ghani’s death because his body was found in advanced stage of decomposition.

-An arrest warrant was issued for the father.
-The search for the boy led authorities to the compound this month.
+The father, Siraj Ibn Wahhaj, was among five people arrested on suspicion of child abuse at compound near the Colorado state line, where authorities say 11 hungry children were found living in filth.

 Most Read Nation & World Stories